kompre/gs-batch/README.md

 ## Output

-After processing, gs_batch will display a summary table showing the original size, new size, compression ratio, and which file was kept for each processed PDF.
+After processing, gs-batch-pdf will display a summary table showing the original size, new size, compression ratio, and which file was kept for each processed PDF.
 The tool will also attempt to open the output folder in your default file manager.

 ## Requirements